Errand: In employment

 Historically, people with more wealth or power would hire a person, typically called an errand boy or errand girl, to perform these tasks for them.
 The modern term for such a person is gofer (derived from the phrase go for).

 In more modern times, an employer or supervisor with employees having specified job functions may be subject to legal consequences if the employer requires the employee to perform errands that are not part of their job.
 For this purpose, errands may be divided between those that are work-related, and those that are personal errands.
 A business owner or employee may also be subject to consequences for using company time or property to engage in personal errands.
-The liability of an employer for an injury caused by an employee departing from work-related activities to run an errand is addressed by the law of frolic and detour, under which the employer remains liable of the departure is minor.
+The liability of an employer for an injury caused by an employee departing from work-related activities to run an errand is addressed by the law of frolic and detour, under which the employer remains liable if the departure is minor.

 A 1909 report on the English Poor Laws noted that "the most hopeless position is that of the errand boy at a small shop in a poor neighborhood", for whom "prospects are absolutely nil".
 The report further noted that those employed as errand boys were unlikely to pick up any additional skills useful in a trade.

 In more recent times, some errand-running functions have been assumed by gig economy businesses that will run typical errands, such as "donation drop offs, returns, shopping, random pickups/drop offs, pharmacy runs, and food pick ups" for a small fee.